Reviews You Can Rely On

 $7

-After researching the market for the best memory cards and purchasing a selection to test, we set about creating tests to suss out the performance differences behind the near-identical faces of these products.
-We objectively measured their write and read speeds when plugged into a computer and used in a camera.
-For all of these tests, we used both large movie files and folders full of lots of photos to assess their ability to capture and transfer high-quality video and still imagery.
-All-in-all, these memory cards undergo 60 individual tests in the lab.
+After researching the best memory cards on the market and buying the top tier to test head-to-head, we created protocols to compare and contrast their performance.
+We measured their write and read speeds in a range of scenarios, including when plugged into a computer and used in a camera.
+For each test, we transferred both large movie files and folders full of photos, documents, and spreadsheets to assess their ability to capture and transfer high-quality video, still imagery, and scattered files.
+All told, these memory cards undergo up to 60 individual tests in the lab.

-We break down our overall score into three key metrics:
+We break down our overall score into four key metrics:

-The design of our memory card testing process leans heavily on the expertise of our in-house photographers, Laura Casner and Jason Peters.
+The design of our memory card testing process is informed by the expertise of our in-house photographers, Laura Casner and Jason Peters.
 Combined, they have multiple decades of professional photography and videography experience and have burned through hundreds of memory cards throughout their careers.
-Senior review editors Max Mutter and Ross Patton have tested and reviewed many data transfer devices.
+Senior review editors Max Mutter, Ross Patton, and Clark Tate have tested and reviewed many data transfer devices.
 Most recently, they tested USB flash drives and external hard drives and have tested over 100 devices that utilize memory cards, such as drones, security cameras, and dash cams.
-The detailed results below summarize the performance of 10 of the best memory cards on the market.
+Clark is also a photographer and podcast field producer who has used these cards in a range of weather conditions.
+The detailed results below summarize the performance of 12 of the best memory cards on the market.

 The Transcend UHS-II is one of our top-scoring models when it comes...